Cris4400/Task-Tracker/README.md

 # Task-Tracker

 Task-Tracker is a command-line interface (CLI) tool that enables users to create, read, update, and delete tasks stored in a JSONL file.
 With attributes like ID, description, status, and timestamps, it provides a simple and efficient way to manage personal tasks.
+This project was created by following the specifications from [roadmap.sh's Task Tracker project](https://roadmap.sh/projects/task-tracker).

 ## Overview